Mohid-Water-Modelling-System/MOHID-Lagrangian/Libs/README.txt

 To build the files you must follow these procedure:

+Before anything, and because the cmake chain in hdf5 and netcdf-c is broken beyond salvation, you need to install netCDF4 in your system.
+In unix you just install it from a repo (apt-get install netcdf or yum install netcdf, or whatever you use), in windows you need to download an installer and make sure everythings gets properly put on your PATH.

 - Linux -> you are in luck.
 Just run ./MakeLibraries.sh in this folder and everything should go smooth.

 - Windows -> Not so lucky.
 Automated building in windows is tricky, so we need to go by parts